Contributed by: Mak Wilson - Puppeteer/CGI Animation Director With Jim Henson'S Ceature Shop

 The baby who plays Toby is Toby Froud, son of Brian Froud, who drew the sketches and art for this movie and The Dark Crystal.
 Originally, a baby was picked to play Sarah's brother "Freddie".
 Unfortunately, the child was terrified of the goblins.
 Toby Froud, however, had grown up with them so he was chosen to replace him.
 Only problem was, he wouldn't respond to "Freddie".
 The script was changed, so when Sarah calls out "Toby" he turns around.

-Contributed by: Sara Morgan
+Thanks to Sara Morgan

 Before David Bowie was cast for the part of Jareth, Jim Henson also had in mind Sting, Mick Jagger and Michael Jackson for the part.

-George Lucas, the Creator of "Star Wars".
+This movie was produced by George Lucas, the Creator of "Star Wars".

 The Shaft of helping hands consisted of 40 human hands and 40 "Supporting Role" hands.